MyWorldEva/JavaScript/README.md

 # JavaScript (TypeScript)

-This is basic bot coded in typescript!
+This is a basic bot coded in typescript!